-NOTE: If the refresh behavior for the query is Update Only or Update and Insert, then you must also enable Zero on Update in order to update the data with zeroes on save.
+If the refresh behavior for the query is Update Only or Update and Insert, then you must also enable Zero on Update in order to update the data with zeroes on save.

-• Refresh on Open: If this option is enabled, then when the file is opened the Axiom query automatically refreshes (and therefore the user's table filters are applied).
+- The refresh behavior Refresh during document processing must be enabled in order for the Axiom query to zero on save.
+This behavior is enabled by default. - If this setting is enabled and some Axiom queries use the refresh behavior Refresh after save data, then the queries will be zeroed before the file is saved.
+After the file has been saved, the queries will be refreshed. - If this setting is enabled and some Axiom queries have an assigned batch number, the batched queries do not zero on save. - Refresh on Open: If this option is enabled, then when the file is opened the Axiom query automatically refreshes (and therefore the user's table filters are applied).
 In this case it doesn't matter if the prior user's data was saved within the file, because the data will be immediately replaced with the current user's data when the file is opened.